cyle/cylenet/docs/ctp-spec.md

 Here are the possible standard response status code strings, following the regex `/^[a-z]{2,32}$/i`:

 - `okay` means the resource was found and is contained within the response content area.
 - `sure` means the resource does exist, but does not contain any of the content.
+Useful in response to a `hey` request.
 - `nope` means the resource was not returned for some reason; the reason may be contained in the response content area.
-- `moved` means the resource was moved somewhere else; the new resource location path will be contained in the response content area.
+- `moved` means the resource was moved somewhere else; the new resource path will be contained in the response content area.